Quantum groups and quantization of Weyl group symmetries of Painlev\'e systems: Abstract

 \section{Abstract}

 We shall construct the quantized $q$-analogues of the birational Weyl group actions arising from nilpotent Poisson algebras, which are conceptual generalizations, proposed by Noumi and Yamada, of the B\"acklund transformations for Painlev\'e equations.
-Consider a quotient Ore domain of the lower nilpotent part of a quantized universal enveloping algebra of arbitrary symmetrizable Kac-Moody type.
+Consider a quotient Ore domain of the lower nilpotent part of a quantized universal enveloping algebra for any symmetrizable generalized Cartan matrix.
 Then non-integral powers of the image of the Chevalley generators generate the quantized $q$-analogue of the birational Weyl group action.
 Using the same method, we shall reconstruct the quantized B\"acklund transformations of $q$-Painlev\'e equations constructed by Hasegawa.
-As a byproduct, we shall prove that any subquotient integral domain of a quantized universal enveloping algebra of finite or affine type is an Ore domain.
+We shall also prove that any subquotient integral domain of a quantized universal enveloping algebra of finite or affine type is an Ore domain.

 \ifx\ARTICLECLS\undefined

 \fi